Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter011.md

 "I think," she said quietly, her voice hoarse from exhaustion and magic and eight days of fear and hope and discovery, "I found out what I'm really supposed to be learning."

-The Blatthorn staff pulsed once in her hands, warm and alive and full of possibilities that she was only beginning to understand.
+The Blackthorn staff pulsed once in her hands, warm and alive and full of possibilities that she was only beginning to understand.
 Somewhere in the ley lines beneath the Academy, she could feel the Forest Spirit settling into its new home, ready to teach her all the secrets that the old magic had forgotten.

 Above them, the first rays of morning sunlight were beginning to filter down through cracks in the dungeon's ceiling, painting everything in shades of gold and green and promising new beginnings.